 The Post-Baccalaureate Research Education Program (PREP), an Icahn School of Medicine at Mount Sinai initiative to enhance the diversity of the biomedical research workforce, is an important part of our dedication to training and mentoring and our commitment to diversity.
 Terry Ann Krulwich, PhD, has been the director since the program was introduced in 2000, funded by the National Institute of General Medical Sciences.
 The PREP program at the School of Medicine is the only one that has been continuously funded since the national PREP program began.

-We host many summer students (high school and undergraduates) in our laboratories including two formal programs: Summer Research Training programs for Systems Biology, through the Systems Biology Center New York (SBCNY), and Summer Research Training programs for LINCS (Library of Integrated Network-based Cellular Signatures).
-We also offer massive open online courses (MOOCs) on the Coursera platform, supported in part by grants from SBCNY and LINCS.
-Tens of thousands of students have participated.
+We host many summer students (high school, undergraduates and post-bac) in our laboratories including two formal programs: Summer Research Training programs for Systems Biology, through the Systems Biology Center New York (SBCNY), and the BD2K-LINCS Data Coordination and Integration Center’s Summer Research Training Program in Biomedical Big Data Science.
+We also offer massive open online courses (MOOCs) on the Coursera platform, supported in part by grants from SBCNY and the BD2K-LINCS Data Coordination and Integration Center.
+Hundreds of thousands of students have participated.